tnaia/octo-rattle/README.md

 - `visconde.py` is a simple tangler (written in python 3)
 - `visconde.lt` is the literate source for `visconde.py`

-Run `python3 visconde.py your-source-file-here.lt` to compile `your-source-file.lt`
+Run `python3 visconde.py your-source-file-here` to compile generate extract the non-literate code from the literate source `your-source-file`.

 As it is, the tangler is language-agnostic.